lucasmafra/type-dynamo/README.md

   secretAccessKey: '<YOUR_SECRET_ACCESS_KEY>',
 })
 ```
-**OBS**: It's a bad practice to put your keys hardcoded like that.
+**Note**: It's a bad practice to put your keys hardcoded like that.
 In real projects you should set your keys as Node environment variables and access them in your code:

 ```ts
 // dynamo.config.ts